Meng-73/Making-2/README.md

 ### 2. Light Sensor

 I then added light sensors to control the brightness of the sky in the game to allow the player to become more immersed in the game.
-For example, if you play the game in a dark room, the scenes in the game will also be dark.
+The greater the value of the light sensor, the brighter the sky light.
+And if you play the game in a dark room, the scene in the game will also be dark.

 <img src="https://github.com/Meng-73/Making-2/blob/main/image/3.JPG" width="60%">